zencomputersystems/beesuiteDocs/docs/source/terms_and_conditions.rst

 Introduction
 ============

-These Terms & Conditions govern your use of beesuite, an HR software suite provided by [Company Name].
+These Terms & Conditions govern your use of beesuite, an HR software suite provided by Zen Computer Systems Sdn Bhd.
 By accessing or using our services, you agree to be bound by these terms.
 If you disagree with any part of these terms, please do not use our services.

 Use of Service
 ==============